Belind Këlliçi

-Belind Këlliçi (born 25 January 1987) is an Albanian politician and a Member of Parliament for Tirana County.
+Belind Këlliçi (born 25 January 1987) is an Albanian politician, Member of Parliament for Tirana County and Vice-Chairman of the Democratic Party and its parliamentary group.

 First elected to parliament in the 2021 general elections, he was re-elected in 2025.
 For the 2025 campaign, the Democratic Party appointed him as its Political Leader for the Tirana County.
 In 2023, Këlliçi was the official candidate of the Democratic Party for Mayor of Tirana after winning the party's first-ever primary elections.

 Këlliçi comes from a well-known traditional Tirana family with a strong political legacy, as he is the grandson of Masar Këlliçi, who represented Tirana and Durrës in the first Albanian Parliament in 1921.
 He was elected member of the Executive Board of the Democratic Party having most of the votes than any other candidate.

 Early life and education

 Belind Këlliçi was born in Tirana on 25 January 1987.
 He began his political career in 2009, after graduating with highest honors from Coppin State University in Baltimore, Maryland, with a degree in Management Science and Economics.
 He was named "Student with the highest GPA at graduation" and inducted into the Sigma Beta Delta International Honors Society in Business in 2008.

 Këlliçi was national tennis champion (under 18) in 2004 and played for Coppin State University’s tennis team from 2005 to 2009 in the MEAC (Mid-Eastern Athletic Conference).
 In 2007, he was named "Scholar Athlete of the Year" by his university and the MEAC.